[Pronunciation: “KAL-vin LYE”]

-Megan is an incoming first-year graduate student in social psychology.
+Megan is a second-year graduate student in social psychology.
 She earned her B.A. at the University of Missouri double majoring in psychology and sociology.
 Her research interests broadly include long term implicit bias reduction and the relationship between implicit bias and behavior.
 In her spare time, Megan enjoys rock climbing and spending time outdoors.

 Jackie Lisnek | Lab Manager

 Jackie is the lab manager for both the Diversity Science Lab and the Social Perceptions and Intergroup Attitudes Lab.
 Before coming to Washington University, she earned her B.A at Indiana University double majoring in psychology and gender studies and minoring in nonprofit management.
 Broadly, her research interests include interventions to reduce biases in professional, educational, and criminal justice domains.

 Max is a William H. Danforth Scholar currently pursuing a Bachelor of Arts in Psychology-Neuroscience-Philosophy and Political Science at Washington University in St. Louis.
 His primary academic interests focus on the intersection of psychology, law, and design, particularly how knowledge of human behavior can drive innovation in policy and system design, as well as jural decision-making, behavioral underpinnings of prejudice and discrimination, and the relationship between social cognition and trial advocacy.